 Information on cultivars, planting dates and spacing is given in the planting chart.
 Several vegetables can be successively planted to lengthen the harvesting season.

 Cultivate or hoe the garden as often as needed to control weeds and grasses.
 Do not cultivate or hoe too deeply, or root injury will result.
 Cultivating too often will also result in the soil drying out excessively.

 A mulch of straw, leaves, compost or pine straw will help conserve moisture, control weeds and reduce cultivation.
 Apply enough mulch to have 2 to 4 inches after settling.
 Newspaper can also be applied as a mulch two to three layers thick around plants.
 Apply 3 inches of straw or compost on top of the paper.

 Water the garden as often as needed to maintain a uniform moisture supply.
 In the absence of rain, a good soaking once a week will probably be adequate for heavier soils.
 Light, sandy soils might require an application more frequently.
 Water early in the morning so foliage will dry off quickly, which helps prevent diseases.
 Use soaker hoses or irrigation tape if possible to prevent foliage from getting wet and help prevent disease.

 Harvest vegetables as soon as they are ripe.
 Leaving them on the vine too long will lead to disease and insect problems and will cause crops such as beans, okra, squash and cucumbers to be over-mature and terminate or stop producing.
-Any surplus production should be canned or frozen as soon as possible after harvesting.
+Any surplus production should be canned or frozen as soon as possible after harve 005E sting.
 Information on canning and freezing is available at your local county Extension office.
+3BBE

 Download the Vegetable Planting Chart here.